barrettotte/Genshi-BASIC/README.md

 # GenshiBASIC-Interpreter

 [![pipeline status](https://gitlab.com/barrettotte/GenshiBASIC-Interpreter/badges/master/pipeline.svg)](https://gitlab.com/barrettotte/GenshiBASIC-Interpreter/commits/master)
 ![GitHub](https://img.shields.io/github/license/barrettotte/GenshiBASIC-Interpreter.svg)

 An interpreter for 原始 (Genshi) BASIC; A BASIC dialect based on Commodore 64 BASICv2.

-This is my first attempt at writing an interpreter and a python package.

 Even though writing an interpreter for a custom BASIC dialect is pretty useless, the same lexing, parsing, and interpreting fundamentals I learned can be applied to other languages.